s1r0n/Dr.S/_creative/allegory-of-the-room.md

 ---
-title: "Allegory of th Room"
+title: "Allegory of the Room"
 collection: creative
 category: allegories
 date: 2003